SolidLabResearch/google-sheet-sync/TESTS.md

 2. Wait at least the configured amount of milliseconds as configured under `interval` in the configuration file (default 5000).

 ### Postconditions
-- The changes are correctly converted and written back to the resource `http://localhost:3000/example/software`.
+- The resource `http://localhost:3000/example/software` contains the new data.

 ##  Test if changes on the Pod are synced back to the Google Sheet